Crystal Viper: History

 On 4 June 2018, rhythm guitarist Eric Juris joined the band.
 On 16 November 2021, drummer Ced departed the band due to personal problems.
 He was replaced by Kuba Galwas on 20 June 2022.

 On 13 March 2024, the band announced their ninth album, The Silver Key, which was released on 28 June.
 The lyrics talk about Lovecraftian horror, like in the previous album The Cult, and had the working title of The Cult II.
 It was promoted with The Silver Key Tour 2024, alongside Savage Master.
 Andy suffered a hand injury in March 2025, forcing the band to cancel some concerts.
 For the arranged concerts with Riot V, Marta switched to rhythm guitar, and Blaze returned to the band to handle bass duties.
 The band also recorded tracks for a live album at Poland, Germany, Austria, Denmark, Italy, France, Belgium and Czech Republic for the upcoming live album, The Live Quest, which was released on 27 June 2025.
 The first single of the live album is "The Cult", recorded live at the Keep It True Festival 2024.

 On 28 August 2025, Crystal Viper announced their disbandment.
+In March 2026, Gabriel formed a new band, Leatherwitch (a nod to her stage name used when Crystal Viper first formed).